-Get ready for happy hour with this chic 3-ingredient cocktail.
-A classic French Gimlet combines citrus and elderflower with gin to create an elegant and refreshing flavor.
+Meet your new favorite gin cocktail recipe - the French Gimlet!
+A chic 3-ingredient drink that combines lime and elderflower with gin to create an elegant and refreshing sip.
 This sweet, tart, and boozy elderflower gin cocktail will elevate any occasion.

-If you love the combination of gin and elderflower, try the fresh and fruity Raspberry Lemon Elderflower Gin Cocktail for your next happy hour!
+If you love the combination of gin and elderflower, try our fresh and fruity raspberry & lemon elderflower gin cocktail for your next happy hour!
+And for more drinks with gin, try our aperol gin cocktail.

 Ingredients

-- Lime juice - Fresh squeezed limes are best to use in this French gimlet recipe.
+- Lime juice: While testing this recipe, we discovered fresh squeezed limes are best to use in this cocktail.

 How to Make a French Gimlet

-Shake well for about 15 seconds, until cold.
-Finally, strain the drink into a cocktail glass.
-Typically, this cocktail is served in a coupe glass.
+Finally, strain the drink into a chilled cocktail glass.
 The best gimlet garnish is a wedge of lime on the rim of the glass.

-Serve this French Gimlet for happy hour or fancy dinner at home.
+Serve this French gimlet for happy hour or fancy dinner party.
 Pro Tip: Make a big batch and pre-mix this elderflower gimlet in a large glass jug before a party.
 Simply stir and pour when your guests ask for more.

 More Cocktail Recipes